 If you’re sure you’ve done everything right on your end but are still experiencing slow loading times for your website, don’t just drop your web hosting company!
-Try contacting your web developer and your web host and ask if they can help or if there are any options or upgrades available to improve your website’s performance.
+Try contacting your web developer and your web host and ask if they can help or if there are any VPS options or dedicated server upgrades available to improve your website’s performance.

 HostGator customers can test their server’s upload and download speed here.

 The physical location of your web host can have an impact on your SEO rankings.
 Search engines may rank websites with IP addresses in the same country as the company higher than ones based in other countries.
 So try to find a site host with servers in your country to boost your website’s SEO potential.